Ex-GOP official Joel Greenberg flaunted ties to Matt Gaetz. Then he was charged with child sex trafficking.

 “People are sick of crony capitalism and with politicians using their offices for political gain,” Greenberg said after winning the primary.

-Shortly after his victory, Greenberg made headlines again as he pushed for his deputy tax collectors to be allowed to carry guns to work — a move opposed by then-Attorney General Pam Bondi (R).
+Shortly after his victory, Greenberg made headlines again as he pushed for his deputy tax collectors to be allowed to carry guns to work — a move opposed by then-attorney general Pam Bondi (R).
 He began wearing his tax collector badge around his neck like a police official, and in December 2017, flashed the badge to pull over a woman and accuse her of speeding, WESH reported.
 A month later, he used his title while trying to sway an actual police officer who stopped him for driving 39 mph in a 25 mph zone.

 “If there’s any way on earth — I’m just trying to stay off the front page of the damn newspaper: ‘Tax collector gets ticket.’
 This is the kind of political crap I have to deal with,” Greenberg said in a plea captured on a police body camera.
 He got the ticket anyway.